18F/agile/guild/guild-readme.md

 ## Purpose

-An open and voluntary group like our guild can help foster a committee of professionals in a specific subject area.
+The Agile guild, an open and voluntary group, helps foster a committee of professionals in a specific subject area.
 Benefits include:
  - Improving overall productivity through sharing of knowledge
- - Spreading Agile practices throughout our organization
+ - Spreading agile practices throughout our organization
  - Bringing together different parts of organization with different methodologies, varying experience, and varying understanding of methodologies
  - Having a single, specific resource to turn to for support in a given area
  - Giving more seasoned team members opportunities to share their expertise with less experienced team members